eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 #### User-Space Breakdown

 The user-space component is responsible for interacting with the BPF scheduler, managing its lifecycle, and monitoring its performance.
-Here's a snapshot of its responsibilities:

-1. **Statistics Collection (`read_stats`):**
-   - Reads the number of tasks queued locally and globally from the BPF maps.
-   - Aggregates statistics across all CPUs for reporting.
+**Statistics Collection (`read_stats`):** This function reads the number of tasks queued locally and globally from the BPF maps and aggregates statistics across all CPUs for reporting.

-2. **Main Function Workflow:**
-   - **Initialization:** Sets up libbpf, handles signal interrupts, and opens the scx_simple BPF skeleton.
-   - **Argument Parsing:** Processes command-line options to toggle FIFO scheduling and verbosity.
-   - **Loading and Attaching:** Loads the BPF program and attaches it to the scheduler.
-   - **Monitoring Loop:** Continuously reads and prints scheduling statistics every second.
-   - **Cleanup:** Destroys BPF links and handles potential restarts based on exit codes.
+**Main Function Workflow:** The main function sets up libbpf, handles signal interrupts, and opens the scx_simple BPF skeleton.
+It processes command-line options to toggle FIFO scheduling and verbosity, loads the BPF program, and attaches it to the scheduler.
+The program enters a monitoring loop where it continuously reads and prints scheduling statistics every second.
+Upon termination, it cleans up by destroying BPF links and handling potential restarts based on exit codes.

 This user-space program provides a straightforward interface to monitor and control the scx_simple scheduler, making it easier to understand its behavior in real-time.

 ## Deep Dive into Key Concepts

-To fully grasp how scx_simple operates, let's explore some of the underlying concepts and mechanisms:
+To fully grasp how scx_simple operates, let's explore some of the underlying concepts and mechanisms.

 ### Dispatch Queues (DSQs)

 DSQs are central to sched_ext's operation, acting as buffers where tasks are queued before being dispatched to CPUs.
 They can function as either FIFO queues or priority queues based on virtual time.

-- **Local DSQs (`SCX_DSQ_LOCAL`):** Each CPU has its own local DSQ, ensuring that tasks can be dispatched and consumed efficiently without contention.
-- **Global DSQ (`SCX_DSQ_GLOBAL`):** A shared queue where tasks from all CPUs can be queued, providing a fallback when local queues are empty.
-- **Custom DSQs:** Developers can create additional DSQs using `scx_bpf_create_dsq()` for more specialized scheduling needs.
+Local DSQs (`SCX_DSQ_LOCAL`) ensure that each CPU has its own queue, allowing tasks to be dispatched and consumed efficiently without contention.
+The Global DSQ (`SCX_DSQ_GLOBAL`) serves as a shared queue where tasks from all CPUs can be queued, providing a fallback when local queues are empty.
+Developers can also create custom DSQs using `scx_bpf_create_dsq()` for more specialized scheduling needs.

 ### Virtual Time (vtime)